-Report cards will be sent home to parents or legal guardians at the end of each quarter.
+Report cards will be made available in PowerSchool or sent home to parents or legal guardians at the end of each quarter.
 These reports will share information about student progress in the following areas: class work, homework, projects, quizzes, and tests.
 Questions regarding these reports should be directed to the teacher who completed the report.